CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module CON.7 Information security on trips abroad.md

 * which IT systems or data media may be taken outside the home,
 * who is allowed to take IT systems or data carriers out of the house,
 * which basic security measures must be observed (virus protection, encryption of sensitive data, storage, etc.).
-The type and extent of security measures to be applied to externally deployed IT systems depends, on the one hand, on the protection requirements of the IT applications and data stored on them, and, on the other hand, on the security of the storage or storage locations.
+The type and extent of security measures to be applied to externally deployed IT systems depends, on the one hand, on the protection requirements of the IT applications and data stored on them and, on the other hand, on the security of the storage or storage locations.

 ** Storage of portable IT systems and sensitive information **

 Users of portable IT systems should be advised to save them before traveling overseas.
 Users of mobile IT systems must take care to keep the devices safe outside of the institution.
 The same applies to information worthy of protection.
-Consequently, safety instructions are given, which have to be considered for mobile use:
+Consequently, safety instructions are given, which must be observed in mobile use:

 * Portable IT systems should not be stored unattended or unprotected.
 Even when leaving a foreign office, care should be taken to ensure that the IT systems and data carriers are not left unsecured.
-Therefore, either the room should be locked or the IT systems and data carriers should be taken along.
+Therefore, either the room should be locked or the IT systems and data carriers should be taken.
 When leaving the room, the device should be turned off or the access lock should be activated to prevent unauthorized access.
 Wherever other measures such as suitable access control can not be implemented, anti-theft fuses should be used.
 * Even in hotel rooms, portable IT systems should not be left unsecured.
 The device can z.
 B. be included in the hotel room safe, so that a first inhibition threshold for the theft or misuse of mobile IT systems is established.
 However, high-security information should not be kept in an in-house safe.
 * Protective information that is not essential should not be carried when traveling.
 If this is necessary, information should be carried in hand luggage.
 The hand luggage must never be left unattended.
-* Important notes and general instructions for appropriate storage and transport of portable IT systems should be summarized separately on a leaflet, in addition to being included in the security policy for users.
+* Important notes and general instructions for appropriate storage and transport of portable IT systems should be summarized separately on a leaflet, in addition to the inclusion in the security policy for users.
 #### CON.7.M14 Cryptographically secured e-mail communication [user, IT operation]

-Emails should be cryptographically secured by employees in accordance with the institution's internal policies.
+E-mails should be cryptographically secured by the employees according to the internal guidelines of the institution.

 When sending e-mail abroad, users should encrypt their e-mails if they contain sensitive information so that they are only known to the sender and recipient as part of the end-to-end encryption.
 Emails should be encrypted so that they can not be manipulated on the way between sender and receiver.
 E-mails without confidential information should at least be signed to ensure the authenticity of the communication partners.

-Users should not access their e-mails via public IT systems, as access data or even e-mail content can get into the wrong hands.
+Users should not access their e-mails via public IT systems, as access data or even the content of e-mails can get into unauthorized hands.
 Such public IT systems include, for.
 B. Surfstations in hotels or computers in Internet cafes.
 These are untrusted.

 Implementation notes and recommendations for cryptographic protection of e-mail communication are contained in the module APP1.4 Groupware.